liyifu93/IEEE_34_Node_Test_Feeder/README.md

 # IEEE_34_Node_Test_Feeder
 IEEE Distribution Power System Simulation in MATLAB

-This project is for running the Simulink IEEE 34-Node Test Feeder system model on MATLAB.
+This project is for running the Simulink IEEE 34-Node Test Feeder (or IEEE 34-Bus) system model on MATLAB.

 All the parameters are strictly according to IEEE-PES https://site.ieee.org/pes-testfeeders/resources/